 100% rye sourdough bread

 A few months ago I tasted my first bite of a super dense and dark 100% rye sourdough bread and fell totally in love.
-For very many years, included all the ones I have lived in Germany, a place that certainly has a culture for dark breads, I have refused to even have a taste of these “carboard-lookalikes”, to quote my old self: the kid in me was was sure I would have hated them, and that my carbs allowance for the day would have been better spent on a baguette.
+For very many years, including all the ones I have lived in Germany, a place that certainly has a culture for dark bread, I have refused to even have a taste of these “carboard-lookalikes”, to quote my old self: the kid in me was was sure I would have hated them, and that my carbs allowance for the day would have been better spent on a crunchy baguette or a salty pretzel.

-But all of a sudden I was converted.
-And ironically, it happened in a place where I would normally only go hunting for pita and challah breads, Tel Aviv: my discovery of rye bread happened at Lehamim Bakery, founded by Uri Scheft (author of the impossibly beautiful book “Breaking breads“, which comes with my highest praise and recommendation).
+All of a sudden, though, I was converted.
+How, you might wonder.
+Ironically, it happened in a place where I would normally only go hunting for pita and challah bread, Tel Aviv.
+My discovery of rye bread happened at Lehamim Bakery, founded by Uri Scheft (author of the impossibly beautiful book “Breaking breads“, which comes with my highest praise and recommendation).

 All of a sudden, I craved this bread.
-After a week spent eating it at every lunch break, I felt I would not want to eat any alternative: all the white flour stuff tasted unhealthy and sugary and somehow artificial.
+After a week spent eating it at every lunch break, I felt I would not want to eat any alternative: all the white flour stuff tasted unhealthy, sugary, and somehow artificial.

-Unfortunately though, holidays were over and I found myself back home, burning with desire for a bread that’s found on the other side of the Mediterranean sea.
+Unfortunately, though, the holidays were over and I found myself back home, burning with desire for this bread that was on the other side of the Mediterranean Sea.

+100% rye sourdough bread